Criminal Defense Attorneys and Sex Offender Deregistration: How We Help

 Support from the Community

 Time is extremely beneficial when a judge is considering a petition to discontinue sex offender registration.
-If a person hasn’t reoffended for 5 to 10 years, it illustrates the low level of risk to the public and court.
-If a person has continued to get into trouble, they shouldn’t waste their time petitioning the court.
-Judges don’t want to risk their careers by allowing a high-risk person to deregister.
+If a person hasn't reoffended for 5 to 10 years, it illustrates the low level of risk to the public and court.
+If a person has continued to get into trouble in Parker or Lone Tree, they shouldn't waste their time petitioning the court.
+Judges don't want to risk their careers by allowing a high-risk person to deregister.

-Sex Offender Deregistration: Why You Need a Lawyer
+Sex Offender Deregistration in Adams County: Why You Need a Lawyer

-If you want to petition the court to deregister as a sex offender, it is wise to work with an experienced criminal defense lawyer.
-We have over 25 years of experience in the courtroom, and we specialize in sex crimes.
+If you want to petition the court to deregister as a sex offender in Adams County or Boulder County, it is wise to work with an experienced criminal defense lawyer.
+We have decades of combined experience in the courtroom, and we specialize in sex crimes.
 We know exactly what judges are looking for when it comes to petitions to deregister, and we have a passion for the rights of our clients.
-Don’t stand alone in court and speak on your own behalf – work with an experienced lawyer who will be your advocate.
+Don't stand alone in court and speak on your own behalf – work with an experienced lawyer who will be your advocate.
 We fight to win.